NotePlan/plugins/jgclark.RepeatExtensions/README.md

 When the **number** starts with a **+** (e.g. `+1m`) it will duplicate the task for 1 month after the date the _task was completed_.
 When the number doesn't start with a + (e.g. `1m`) it will duplicate the task for 1 month after the date the _task was last due_.
 This is found from a `>yyyy-mm-dd` scheduled date.
 If this can't be determined, then it defaults to the first option.

-## Configuration
-For this feature to work, you need to have the '**Append Completion Date**' NotePlan setting turned on in the Preferences (and not to mind the time portion of the `@done(...)` tag being removed, as a sign that the line has been processed).

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).